freedomofpress/securedrop-docs/docs/admin/installation/generate_submission_key.rst

-Generate the *Submission Key*
+Generate the Submission Key
 =============================

 ..
 These instructions will be replaced with whatever mechanism the all-on-Qubes SecureDrop Workstation uses to generate the submission key.

-When a document or message is submitted to SecureDrop by a *Source*, it is automatically encrypted with the *Submission Key*.
+When a document or message is submitted to SecureDrop by a Source, it is automatically encrypted with the Submission Key.
 The private part of this key is only stored on the *Secure Viewing Station* which is never connected to the Internet.
 SecureDrop submissions can only be decrypted and read on the *Secure Viewing Station*.

-We will now generate the *Submission Key*.
+We will now generate the Submission Key.
 If you aren't still logged into your *Secure Viewing Station* from the previous step, boot it using its Tails USB flash drive, with persistence enabled.